russross/blackfriday/mmark2rfc.md

 # XML2RFC V3 features

-The v3 syntax adds some new features, those can already be used in mmark (even for documents targeting v2 -- but there they will be faked with the limited constructs of v2 syntax).
+The v3 syntax adds some new features and those can already be used in mmark (even for documents targeting v2 -- but there they will be faked with the limited constructs of the v2 syntax).

 ## Asides